CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 SELECT * FROM c WHERE c.foodGroup = <foodGroup>
 ```

-These queries only require that a range index be defined on manufacturerName and foodGroup, respectively.
+These queries only require that a range index be defined on **manufacturerName** and **foodGroup**, respectively.
 We can modify the indexing policy to index only these properties.

-### Edit the Indexing Policy
+### Edit the indexing policy by including paths

 1. Navigate back to the **FoodCollection** in the Azure Portal and click the **Scale & Settings** link.
 In the **Indexing Policy** section, replace the existing json file with the following: